-Fencing is not provided around individual oil storage areas but it does surround the entire facility.
+Fencing is provided around the entire facility.

-6.7.2.
-Flow valves locked
+6.7.2 Flow valves locked

 112.7(g)(2) Security.
 Ensure the master flow and drain valves and any other valves permitting direct outward flow of the container's contents to the surface have adequate securely measures so that they remain in the closed position when in non-operating or nonstandby status.